 - Dundrum Methodist and Wesley College

 To take part in RISE and add your name to this list, contact Anne for more information.

-We are thankful for support from Dublin City Council’s Community Grants Scheme to run RISE.
+We are thankful for support from Dublin City Council’s Community Grants Scheme and the Cinnamon Network.